paulhamsh/SparkMIDICaptain/README.md

 (and https://www.hackster.io/ndenki/esp32-usb-host-midi-library-032d95)
 https://github.com/touchgadget/esp32-usb-host-demos

-I used code from the latter one - either would have been great!!!
+I used code from the touchgadget github - either would have been great!!!
+The touchgadget one has a lot of useful information about obtaining 5v for the USB host - although the S3 has a solder bridge on the bottom for this purpose.